"Would you like to know which of them were cowards?"

 - Hansel does this to Balalaika in Black Lagoon when describing how one of her men died — given how insane he is, whether or not it was an attempt at enraging her or just his general sadism is anyone's guess.
 Whichever way, Balalaika's response was probably not one he was expecting.

-- In Dragon Ball Z, after incapacitating Goku, Frieza lies to Gohan and claims that Goku died begging for mercy and crying like a baby.
+- After incapacitating Goku, Frieza lies to Gohan and claims that Goku died begging for mercy and crying like a baby.

 - In The Flash, Wally pursued Bart Allen's Evil Twin Inertia after Inertia's scheme to steal Bart's Speed Force caused Bart's death.
 When Wally finally got his hands on Inertia, the little jerk spitefully and gleefully told Wally that Bart "died screaming like a little bitch".
 It doesn't end well for Inertia.